NaisilaPuka/libhash/README.md

 where for the value of N K T and W we use integers:

 N stands for size of hashtable

-K stands for number of locks (N has to be multiple of K) T stands for number of threads
+K stands for number of locks (N has to be multiple of K)

+T stands for number of threads

 W stands for number of insertion operations performed per thread

-below is example of invokation
+Below is example of invokation

 	./test.c 100 5 10 150